opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/06_themes.md

 ## Usage Note
 * This property refers to a knowledge organization system used to classify the Catalogue's Datasets.
-* CV to be used to be DCAT-AP conform: http://publications.europa.eu/resource/dataset/data-theme (anpassen der Usage Notes)
+* There MUST be at least one entry using the CV to be used to be DCAT-AP conform: http://publications.europa.eu/resource/dataset/data-theme
+* It is possible (CAN) to add additional topics by using other commonly used controlled vocabularies.

 ## Decisions (and Reasoning)